diamond-rip/Eden/README.md

 Please note that Eden cannot be run with normal Spigot.
 It has to be run with specific Spigot fork.
 For more information, please look at [Supported Spigot Forks](https://github.com/RealGoodestEnglish/Eden/wiki/Getting-Started#supported-spigot-forks).

+## Supported Spigot Forks
+Eden supports other Spigot Forks!
+Check out what other Spigot forks are supported in [here](https://github.com/RealGoodestEnglish/Eden/wiki/Getting-Started#supported-spigot-forks)

+## Supported Language
+Eden currently offer 3 support languages - English and Chinese Traditional (Chinese Simplified only works in support, not configuration)!
+If you wish to download other language translation file, click [here](https://github.com/RealGoodestEnglish/Eden/wiki/Configurations)

 ## Bug Report
 Found a bug?
 Please report them at [issues](https://github.com/RealGoodestEnglish/Eden/issues)!